yanjing19989/companion-one-remote-control/README.md

 - Display selected images on connected screen
 - Image slideshow mode with navigation controls
 - Delete unwanted images
+- Automatically switch images
+- Select a subfolders and only use images within that folder
 - Remote control through web interface

 ### Requirements